amstrdm/amstrdm/README.md

 - 👋 Hi, I’m Antonio
 - 👀 I’m interested in Computer Science and Finance
-- 📰 That means I spend all my time looking at code or reading financial reports
+- 📰 That means I spend all my time looking at code or analyzing financial reports
 - 🔒 I have a background in Offensive Cybersecurity
 - 🌱 I’m currently working on my first large FinTech Project which plays in the field of data visualization and will be an essential for any serious investor!
 - 💞️ If you're interested in collaborating specifically in the FinTech Space hit me up!